kon-drees/sls-ml/README.md

 ## Overview

-This Python Project implements a Stochastic Local Search Algorithm with Heuristics based on Machine Learnig.
+This Python Project implements a Stochastic Local Search Algorithm with Heuristics based on Machine Learnig for findind a singe stable extension.
 The Machine Learning Models are trained with sklearn and PyTorch and used for the Heuristcs.
 There exist two models.
 One for finding the next Argument for switching its current Labelling and one for the initial Labelling of the Arguments in an Abstract Argumentation Framework